topskychen/voxelizer/README.md

 ----------

 For simple testing, in `build` directory, run  ```./test/collisionChecker```.
 It is a benchmark of voxel collision checking and mesh collision checking (using the libfcl), with three testing files (kawada-hironx.stl, racecar.stl, and bike.stl).
 The grid size is set to 256, and the random cube (with random translate and random rotation) has size of 0.005^3 to 0.08^3 of the total scene size.
-The precision is defined based on the ground truth of mesh collision checking.
+The accuracy is defined based on the ground truth of mesh collision checking.
 The collision checking performance is not specially optimized yet.

 #### Testing Plaform
 MacOS 10.9.3